-- The decision was made to honor our union contracts and keep staff employed in FY 2010 although salaries were frozen for top managers in FY2010 and ultimately all salaries in FY 2011. - The decision was made to reduce spending by nearly 3.7 percent for the FY 2010 budget and 2.0 percent in the FY 2011 budget. - The program enhancements allowed in the FY 2011 budget are detailed in the appendix. - The economic factors driving the budget development are discussed below in the next section of the budget message. - Some positions were held open and not replaced until revenues stabilized and ultimately the overall FY 2010 budget was reduced by 12 staff positions and the FY 2011 budget by an additional 7 positions. - The City took advantage of federal and state economic recovery stimulus funding and initiated the following projects in FY 2010, most of which will continue well into FY 2011: - \$5.9 million of Federal ARRA funds were used for the following transportation projects: North Higgins project, Mullan Road bike/ped path, Greenough Drive sidewalks, sidewalk ramps, other pavement preservation, Higgins Roundabout and the Scott Street Bridge. - \$1.6 million of ARRA Transit money was used for bus and vanpool replacement. - \$1.06 million of State ARRA money was used for: Curb ramps, North Higgins paving, Brooks Street curb/sidewalk, Greenough Park Bridge and four new playgrounds in City parks. - Additionally, \$680,400 in Energy Efficiency and Conservation Block Grant stimulus money was received. - \$1.3 million in energy efficiency projects have been undertaken that will significantly reduce energy consumption by city facilities.
+- No inflation assumptions for operating supplies or purchased services were accepted into the budget, unless a pre-existing contract for service allowed for a scheduled increase in FY 2012. - The program enhancements allowed in the FY 2012 budget are detailed in the appendix. - The economic factors driving the budget development are discussed below in the next section of the budget message. - Some positions were held open and not replaced until revenues stabilized and ultimately the overall FY 2010 budget was reduced by 12 staff positions and the FY 2011 budget by an additional 7 positions and the FY 2012 budget by 6 positions. - The City took advantage of federal and state economic recovery stimulus funding and initiated the following projects in FY 2010, most of which will continue well into FY 2011 and FY 2012: - \$5.9 million of Federal ARRA funds were used for the following transportation projects: North Higgins project, Mullan Road bike/ped path, Greenough Drive sidewalks, sidewalk ramps, other pavement preservation, Higgins Roundabout and the Scott Street Bridge. - \$1.6 million of ARRA Transit money was used for bus and vanpool replacement. - \$1.06 million of State ARRA money was used for: Curb ramps, North Higgins paving, Brooks Street curb/sidewalk, Greenough Park Bridge and four new playgrounds in City parks. - Additionally, \$680,400 in Energy Efficiency and Conservation Block Grant stimulus money was received. - \$1.3 million in energy efficiency projects have been undertaken that will significantly reduce energy consumption by city facilities.